-All of us are adjusting to changes from COVID-19, but we want to reassure you that PNW is excited to welcome students in Fall 2020.
+All of us are adjusting to changes from COVID-19, but we want to reassure you that PNW is excited to welcome students.
 See answers to your common questions about Powering Onward with PNW, including virtual visits, test score and our fee waiver.

 Purdue University Northwest Office of Admissions is now providing virtual office hours.
 Join our Zoom session and connect with our Admissions Counselors.
 You’ll be able to connect one-on-one with our Admissions Counselors and get all of your lingering questions answered.

 Your health and safety is important to us.
 Due to the outbreak of the Coronavirus (COVID-19), in-person campus visits are canceled until further notice.
 In the meantime, we encourage you to enjoy our virtual admissions information sessions.
 You can also set up a virtual appointment with an admissions representative.

 Virtual Admissions Information Sessions are online sessions about PNW.
 These virtual sessions are in a webinar format (i.e. you will not be on camera), and include a live presentation.
 There will be an opportunity for Q&A via an interactive chat feature.

 - High School Seniors/Underclassmen students (Monday/Wednesday/Friday) can learn more about the Purdue University Northwest student experience and academic colleges

 - Transfer students (Tuesday) can learn more about transferring to PNW

 - PNW accepts “P” and “S” grades (non-remedial courses only) for transfer credit and posts the applicable course articulation on the student record.
 The grades are considered as a “C” letter grade and will automatically apply within the degree audit unless a minimum grade greater than a “C” is required as a pre-requisite.